parkpow/deep-license-plate-recognition/stream/README.md

 {"active": true, "cameras": {"camera-1": {"status": "offline"}}}
 ```

-`active` is true if stream container is running, so you need to check it before checking `cameras`
+`active` is true if the stream container is running, so you need to check it before checking `cameras`.

 ## Requirements